ScratchAddons/website-v2/content/docs/privacy/policies/website.md

 ## Feedback

-When sending feedback through <https://scratchaddons.com/feedback>, some data might be included in the request, such as:
+When sending feedback through <https://scratchaddons.com/feedback>, some data included in the request is:

 - Text written in the "identifiers" field, if any.
 - Text written in "feedback" field.